top of page

 The "Gas" and "Brake" of the Sexual Self

-The dual control model was developed by Erick Janssen and John Banecroft in the late 1990’s.
+The dual control model was developed by Erick Janssen and John Banecroft in the late 1990s.
 This model explains how everyone has a sexual excitation system (SES) and a sexual inhibition system (SIS).
-The SES is often likened to a gas pedal in your car–-it’s your acceleration.
+The SES is often likened to a gas pedal in your car—it’s your acceleration.
 The part that tells the system to “go” and propels you forward.
 This system is constantly on (even if you’re not aware of it) and scans the environment for stimuli that it perceives as sexually relevant.
 It then instructs your brain to signal your genitals to “go” or turn on.
 For example, you might be walking down the street and see someone you perceive as good looking.
-Your SES notices this stimuli and you might start feeling aroused, psychologically or physiologically.
-The SIS, by contrast, is often likened to the brake pedal in your car.
+Your SES notices this stimulus, and you might start feeling aroused, psychologically or physiologically.
+The SIS, by contrast, is often likened to sensitive brakes in your car.
 It’s the part that tells the system to “stop” and puts a halt on any activity.
-This system scans the environment for potentially threatening stimuli or anything that might indicate now isn’t a good time to get aroused, and then instructs your brain to signal your body to shut down any arousal.
+This system scans the environment for potentially threatening stimuli or anything that might indicate now isn’t a good time to get aroused and then instructs your brain to signal your body to shut down any arousal.
 For example, it’s the part of you that worries about unwanted pregnancies, STIs, that your kids are home and can walk in at any moment, that you are anticipating a phone call from your boss about an important matter, or that your mother-in-law is in the room right next door.

-In order to determine if you have a sensitive SES, ask yourself questions like: Do I experience desire or arousal when I think about someone attractive?
+In order to determine if you have a sensitive SES, ask yourself questions like: Do I experience sexual desire or arousal when I think about someone attractive?
 Do I find myself becoming excited when I see my partner doing something that is physically or emotionally meaningful for me?
 Do I get turned on when my partner does something for me?
-Do smells activate my sexual interests?
-Do I feel desire when I feel sexually desired by my partner?
+Do smells activate my sexual excitation?
+Do I feel sexual desire when I feel sexually desired by my partner?
 Do I allow myself or enjoy fantasizing about my partner?

 Comments